Singular Learning Theory for Factor Analysis: Singular Learning Theory for factor analysis

-The matrix $ $ is still orthonormal by~\cite[Theorem A9.8]{muirhead:1982}, and note that $Q_{12}$ depends analytically on $\Lambda$.
-Now fix any analytic way of finding an orthonormal basis of the orthogonal complement of a given $r$-dimensional subspace of $\R^k$ and, in this way, complete to
+The matrix $ $ has orthonormal rows by ~\cite[Theorem A9.8]{muirhead:1982}, and note that $Q_{12}$ depends analytically on $\Lambda$.
+Now fix any analytic way of finding an orthonormal basis of the orthogonal complement of a given $r$-dimensional subspace of $\R^k$ and, in this way, complete to an orthogonal matrix

 Set